ABOUT US

 Our View

-ESA believes esports greatest strength is the connections that are made possible through Esports.
+At ESA we believe esports have boundless potential and the ability to become one of the leading forces in helping sports make the world a happier place.
+We believe esports have many unique opportunities that stem from the ability to be played online and the accessibility that provides.
+Esports greatest strength is the connections that are made possible through it.
 Esports connect everyone.
-Everyone can play with and compete with anyone.
+Everyone can play with, compete against, and build relationships with anyone.
 Everyone can learn, improve their skills, chase their goals, and even have the opportunity to become a professional.
-It doesn't matter where they are, their age, their race , their gender, their background, or their skill.
-This enables esports to have a community unlike any other sport.
-A community where everyone can be connected.
+It doesn't matter where someone is, their age, their race, their gender, their background, or their skills; everyone can be a part of and grow within the esports community.
+This enables esports to foster amazing communities that are unlike any other sport.

 Our History